-During the past week, light to moderate rain/high elevation snow fell across northern and central Afghanistan where local amounts exceeded 25 mm (liquid equivalent).
-Snow coverage decreased significantly during the past week due to warming temperatures.
+During the past week, light to moderate rain/high elevation snow fell across much of Afghanistan where local amounts exceeded 25 mm (liquid equivalent).
+Snow coverage across the higher elevations has been steady during the past week after it decreased significantly two weeks prior due to warming temperatures.
 The potential for flooding associated with snow melt is relatively high this spring with a deep snowpack in the mountains.
 Although a continued warming trend is expected, mostly dry weather should limit the flood threat during the next week.